ibexa/documentation-user/docs/shop_administration/manage_orders.md

     - Approval - orders using an approval workflow
     - Rejected - orders refused by the approver
 - Date
-- Payment option - the list has to be configured in the section **Configuration settings** under **Checkout**.
+- Payment option - the list has to be configured in the section **Configuration settings** under **Checkout**
-- Payment transaction id.
+- Payment transaction id

 ### Order list